Baltimore Limb Deformity Course

 • Hands-on sawbone labs

-• Option to choose a lab group that focuses on adult orthopedics, pediatric orthopedics, or foot/ankle applications (group assignments based on early registration)
+• Option to choose a lab group that focuses on adult orthopedics, pediatric orthopedics, or foot/ankle applications (group assignments based on order of paid registration)

-• Option to choose break-out sessions on post-traumatic deformity, pediatric, and foot/ankle topics
+• Option to choose break-out sessions on adult orthopedic, pediatric orthopedic, and foot/ankle topics

-• Receive the newest hard copy edition of The Art of Limb Alignment prior to being sold on Amazon.
+• Receive a copy of The Art of Limb Alignment, Twelfth Edition

 • Innovative apps:

-• Bone Ninja: This iPad app teaching tool was developed by Drs.
+• Bone Ninja Sensei: This iPad app teaching tool was developed by Drs.
 Standard and Herzenberg at the International Center for Limb Lengthening, Sinai Hospital of Baltimore.
-The Bone Ninja is designed to help surgeons analyze deformities.
-Note: Please bring your iPad.
-If you do not own an iPad, you will be able to rent one for three days (advanced reservation and cash deposit at pick-up required).
-All registrants of the three-day Baltimore Limb Deformity Course will receive a registration fee discount that can be applied to the purchase of the Bone Ninja app.
+Bone Ninja Sensei is designed to help surgeons analyze deformities.
+Note: Please bring your iPad if you have one.
+The Bone Ninja Sensei app works only on iPad devices.

-Dr. Shawn Standard teaching students how to perform a procedure during a cadaver lab
+Dr. Shawn Standard instructing participants in a cadaver lab

 Learning objectives: